 These are by no means the only MSP compliance risks auto, liability, no-fault, and work comp primary payers face every day on every file.
 They are however the most common seen throughout the country.
 In my next blog, I will discuss conditional payment compliance risks for auto, liability, no-fault, and work comp primary payers.

 Flagship Services Group is the premier Medicare compliance services provider to the property & casualty insurance industry.
-Our focus and expertise has been the

 About Flagship Services Group